📰4th Grade News 📰

 Weekly Standard(s) Covered:

-4.OA.A.3 Solve multistep word problems posed with whole numbers and having whole-number answers using the four operations, including problems in which remainders must be interpreted.
-Understand how the remainder is a fraction of the divisor.
+4.OA.3 Solve multistep word problems posed with whole numbers and having whole-number answers using the four operations, including problems in which remainders must be interpreted.
 Represent these problems using equations with a letter standing for the unknown quantity.
 Assess the reasonableness of answers using mental computation and estimation strategies including rounding.

 ✍️This Week in Language Arts📖